 Applicants may apply to attend the program with a “personal use” stream.
 We offer this option in recognition that some people may wish to engage in the unique learning environment of a Feldenkrais Method program for personal development, without the aim of attaining Practitioner status.
 In these instances a personal learning contract and level of engagement, will be negotiated between the student and the Educational Director.

 Feldenkrais Practitioners who wish to review the whole or part of the program may also apply to do so at half the full fee.

-In the first year of the program, the primary theme is embodied learning – that is learning through the direct experience of thinking, feeling, sensing and acting.
+In the first part of the program, the primary theme is embodied learning – that is learning through the direct experience of thinking, feeling, sensing and acting.
 To develop your appreciation of the work from the inside out, you are immersed in Awareness Through Movement (ATM).
 We present the basic tenets of the Feldenkrais Method (FM) and fundamental ideas from associated disciplines will be introduced through experiential learning.